Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

    Note the unique serial port name for flashing.

-   This is my unique code but it should look like this 'usb-MakerBot_Industries_The_Replicator_85633323630351B050C0-if00'
+   This is my unique code but it should look like this just replace yours were mine is 'usb-MakerBot_Industries_The_Replicator_85633323630351B050C0-if00'

 4. Flash the micro-controller using avrdude: